To know Christ and to make Christ known.

 Then the king will say to those on his right, come, you who are blessed of my father, inherit the kingdom prepared for you from the foundation of the word.
 For I was hungry and you gave me something to eat.
 I was thirsty and you gave me drink.
 I was a stranger and you invited me in.
 And the king will answer and say to them, Truly I say to you, to the extent that you did it to one of the least of these brothers of mine, event he least of them, you did it unto me.
 Matthew 25:34-35,40

-The Outreach Commission is a group of hard working, committed parishioners who take their duties very seriously and realize that they are intrusted with the responsibility of using Outreach funds wisely.
+The Outreach Commission is a group of hard-working, committed parishioners who take their duties very seriously and realize that they are entrusted with the responsibility of using Outreach funds wisely.
 The commission annually commits grants to various agencies and programs.
 It also grants agencies, programs or individuals on an emergency basis as needed.

 Many members of St. Luke’s are active in giving time and talent to community programs.
 Parishioners are encouraged to get involved in the community.